-Join Tim Grey for an in-depth discussion in this video Working in Outline view, part of Up and Running with PowerPoint 2010.
+Join Tim Grey for an in-depth discussion in this video Working in Outline view, part of Learning PowerPoint 2010.

 Naturally, you want the information included in your presentations to be as organized as possible.
 And that often means a consistent style of presenting that information.
 Both in terms of the aesthetic, but also in terms of how that information is organized.
 And that really creates a great opportunity to put the Outline View to use, both for creating content and revising content in your presentations.
 Let's take a look at how you can work with the Outline View to fine-tune the content in your presentations.
 I'll start off by switching to the second slide here, and you can see there's a basic outline applicable.

 We have a variety of different bicycle frame manufacturing materials listed, with some basic properties for each of those types of materials.
 And so, right away, you can see there's a very clear organization to this information.
 Well, let's take a look at Outline View and we'll see the exact same information presented in a slightly different form.
 And in fact, in a form that is very easy to read and also very easy to update.
 I'm currently on the steel option, for example, and I realize that the other materials, aluminum and carbon fiber in this case, include reference to their relative weight, but for steel, there's not.